Parking Reforms

 Fiscal Reforms

-Require property owners to repair broken sidewalks when they sell their property
+Require property owners to repair broken sidewalks and plant street trees before they sell their property

 Allow property owners to defer paying special assessments until a property is sold